Skip to main content

 Jakob Nielsen's 10 usability heuristics have proven durable, update-able, and broadly relevant for over 30 years.
 20 years ago, Peter Morville created the UX Honeycomb in an effort to expand beyond usability.
 It never really caught on, but the attempt for something more robust is admirable.

 Ultimately, though, these approaches fall short.
-Nielsen's heuristics are solid, but limitedโ€”there's more to design quality than usability.
-Rams' 10 principles and Morville's honeycomb are noble, but neither are operationalโ€”there's no clear criteria as to whether the designs are satisfying these aspirations, leaving any assessment to be subjective.
-And while subjective assessment might be sufficient within the UX/Design organization, it falls apart when placed alongside the clear standards that other functions employ.
+Nielsen's heuristics are solid, but limited—there's more to design quality than usability.
+Rams' 10 principles and Morville's honeycomb are noble, but neither are operational—there's no clear criteria as to whether the designs are satisfying these aspirations, leaving any assessment to be subjective.
+And while subjective assessment might be sufficient within the UX/Design organization, it falls apart when placed alongside the clear measurable standards that other functions employ.
+"I know it when I see it" doesn't hold up when someone else says "99.999% uptime" or "feature adoption increased by 16%," or "QoQ customer acquistion increased by 8%".

-The relational reality of standards means that designers have it harder than engineers.
+The relational reality of UX/Design standards means that designers have it harder than engineers.
 Unlike technical standards, design standards can't be purely universal.
-While industry-wide standards exist, they address only the functional aspects.
-Capturing the essential experiential and expressive aspects of our work requires standards specific to your users and their contexts.
-And even that's not sufficient.
-Designed things are made by and for humans, so there will always some subjectivity in the evaluation.
-Developing norms for discussing this becomes important.
+While industry-wide standards exist, they address only the most basic functional aspects.
+Capturing the experiential and expressive aspects of our work requires standards specific to your users and their contexts.

 What this means is that to adequately define design quality requires a multi-pronged approach.
 You may not need all these components at all times, but you will likely need all of them at some time, and having them ready will make you stronger.